Voice cloning is increasingly used for content creation. Yet current systems remain complete black boxes.

 14 +

-participants across 2 research rounds
+validated the system across 2 research rounds

 Validated by experts from